-If you're a resident, small business owner or primary producer in rural or regional NSW and you have purchased mouse baits, traps or cleaning materials from 1 February 2021 to combat the mouse plague, you may be able to claim a rebate for mouse control products you’ve purchased.
+If you're a resident, small business owner or primary producer in eligible areas of rural or regional NSW and you've purchased mouse baits, traps or cleaning materials from 1 February 2021 to combat the mouse plague, you may be able to claim the NSW mouse control rebate.

 To be eligible to claim the NSW mouse control rebate, you must:

 - have a household, business or farm address within an eligible local government area (LGA), in the following regions: